A visit to the Chocolate Museum in Cologne

 Create your own chocolate bar

 On the second floor of the museum, you can see how handcrafted chocolate, like truffles and chocolate figures, are made.
-Furthermore, you can also create you own unique chocolate bar: it’s possible to chose for a white, milk or dark chocolate bar and you can also chose your own ingredients, like caramel or nuts.
-During the last part of the museum where you walk through, the chocolatiers will make your chocolate bar, which you’ll receive when you leave the museum.
+Furthermore, you can also create your own unique chocolate bar: it’s possible to choose a white, milk, or dark chocolate bar, and you can also choose your own ingredients, like caramel or nuts.
+During the last part of the museum where you walk through, the chocolatiers will make your chocolate bar, which you’ll get when you leave the museum.

 The history of chocolate

-Before you’re leaving the museum there’s also a possibility to pay a visit to the café and the shop.
-The café has a nice view over the Rhine: you can either sit in- or outside and enjoy some coffee / tea together with a chocolate speciality or delicious cake.
+Before you’re leaving the museum there’s also a possibility to pay a visit to the cafe and the shop.
+The cafe has a nice view over the Rhine: you can either sit in- or outside and enjoy some coffee / tea together with a chocolate specialty or delicious cake.
 You can find the menu on the official website of the museum.
 The shop sells all kinds of chocolate, so it’s definitely worth a visit.
 You can also buy a souvenir or other kinds of sweets.

 Practical information